-A little about myself . . .
 I am a transplanted Westerner and grew up in Idaho and California.
 I earned my B.A. and M.A. degrees at San Jose State University in California, and my doctorate at Washington State University in Pullman, under the tutelage of my hero, Sue Armitage, a pioneer in western women's history.
 I taught at San Jose State University, Washington State University, the University of Idaho, and Gonzaga University before joining the History faculty at Belmont in the fall of 2003.
 I teach 18th and 19th century U.S. history courses, as well as courses on Latin American history and Women's history.
-I also teach the History Department's Junior-level research and writing course and, with my friend Darlene Panvini in the Biology Department, teach a linked cohort.
-In 2005, the University of Nebraska Press published my manuscript, Domesticating the West.
-The Re-creation of the Nineteenth-Century American Middle Class, as well as a new edition of The Wide Northwest, the reminiscences of a 19th-century schoolteacher, with my Introduction.
+I also teach the History Department's Junior-level research and writing course and a Learning Communities course with the Biology Department on “The Wild West.”
+I am the author of Domesticating the West.
+The Re-creation of the Nineteenth-Century American Middle Class (Nebraska, 2005), and currently working on a number of projects pertaining to the effect of the Civil War, occupation, and Reconstruction on Tennessee women.

 I am an avid sports fan and grew up watching the Oakland A's and Raiders during their glory years.
 I was privileged - though didn't know it then - to attend World Series and NFL playoff games in Oakland.
 My husband is a Tennessee grad and we regularly travel to Knoxville to cheer on the Vols (though the Pac-12 will always be first in my heart - GO COUGS!)
 We have two “almost-grown” daughters and are very involved in their interests and activities, attend the symphony and theater as often as time permits, and enjoy traveling, and particularly visiting historic sites.